 The expertise centre ITEM operates at the convergence of research, counselling, knowledge exchange, and training activities in the domain of cross-border mobility and cooperation.
 The countries of the European Union are confronted with great challenges following the increasing globalisation of the economy and the internationalisation of the current and future society.
 ITEM is an interdisciplinary institute which was initiated by Maastricht University (UM) in cooperation with Zuyd Hogeschool, NEIMED, the (Dutch) province of Limburg, the city of Maastricht and the Meuse-Rhine Euregion.

 One of ITEM’s research activities is the development and application of an annual cross-border impact assessment.
 This assessment has the aim to contribute to the exploration and identification of (potential) negative or positive cross-border effects of planned legislation or policy initiatives.
-The ITEM Cross-border Impact Assessment 2018 is now available.
+The dossiers for the Cross-border Impact Assessment 2019 are available now.

 ITEM Researchers contribute to Law Blogs Maastricht.
 ITEM published an easy to read blog bundle titled 'Insight stories on cross-border situations '.
 This volume comprises of a collection of short pieces about current and interesting topics linked to cross-border matters.
 All blogs submitted by ITEM can be found by the ITEM tag.

 ITEM Cross-border Portal

 Do you have a structural or fundamental cross-border issue that needs scientific research?

 Are you interested in background information and analysis of cross-border issues?